Black hole echos reflect the phase transition and fluctuations in Hawking radiation

-Echo signals originate from the interplay between phase transition kinetics and Hawking radiation fluctuations, providing a dynamical probe of black hole thermodynamics.
-Their amplitude reflects fluctuation strength while their timescale encodes transition rates.
-These correlation dynamics may extend to other contexts such as gravitational waves from cosmological phase transitions\cite{hogan1986gravitational} and analogue gravity systems\cite{unruh1981experimental,weinfurtner2011measurement,kolobov2021observation}.Using experimental parameters from the acoustic black hole analogy, as realized in Bose-Einstein condensate analogues \cite{steinhauer2016observation}, the effective Hawking evaporation rate is estimated as \(K_{HR} \sim \alpha^4 c_{\text{out}}/L\).
+Using experimental parameters from the acoustic black hole analogy, as realized in Bose-Einstein condensate analogues \cite{steinhauer2016observation}, the effective Hawking evaporation rate is estimated as \(K_{HR} \sim \alpha^4 c_{\text{out}}/L\).
 Here, \(c_{\text{out}}\) is the speed of sound just outside the analogue event horizon, \(L\) represents the characteristic size of the analogue black hole, and \(\alpha\) is a dimensionless coupling parameter characterizing the interaction strength in the condensate.
 This rate reaches \(\mathcal{O}(0.1)\,\mathrm{s}^{-1}\) for typical configurations where the Hawking temperature satisfies \(k_{B}T_{H} \sim \alpha\, m c_{\text{out}}^2\) (with \(m\) representing the mass of an atom in the condensate), suggesting potential observability of echo-like correlations.
-This underscores the need to unify phase transition dynamics with radiation fluctuations within the free energy landscape for a complete microscopic description.